 This program has been approved for 11 General CEU contact hours, 13.2 Nurse CEU contact hours, and 10 HR Recertification Credit hours by HRCI.
 Participants may register for both days of the conference, or may register for only Thursday or Friday.

 We are also accepting registrations for exhibitors.
 This year, exhibitors will have the option to exhibit on both days of the conference.

 In order to nominate a colleague or company for the Hawkeye on Safety 2nd Annual Excellence in Safety Award, please see this page for more information.
-To receive updates on Hawkeye on Safety 2017 and our other programs, make sure to sign up for our email distribution lists.Find out more »
+To receive updates on Hawkeye on Safety 2017 and our other programs, make sure to sign up for our email distribution lists and "like" our Facebook page.

 Update: Hawkeye on Safety is now open to registration for sponsors and exhibitors.
 Please consider supporting our conference; the support of community leaders makes it possible for us to keep registration prices low for our participants, so we can educate workers from all around the region about workplace safety and health.
 Register today.Find out more »